数値データ型¶

 The following limitations apply to the DECFLOAT type:

 DECFLOAT values can't be stored in VARIANT, OBJECT, or ARRAY values.
-To cast a DECFLOAT value to a VARIANT value, you can first cast it to a VARCHAR value and then to a VARIANT value.
+To cast a DECFLOAT value to a VARIANT value, you can first cast it to a VARCHAR value, and then cast it to a VARIANT value.

 DECFLOAT values aren't supported in the following types of tables: